OpenRCT2/OpenRCT2/readme.md

 # OpenRCT2
-An open source re-implementation of Roller Coaster Tycoon 2.
+An open-source re-implementation of RollerCoaster Tycoon 2.
 A construction and management simulation video game that simulates amusement park management.

 ### Build Status
 |             | Windows | Linux / Mac | Download |